 A volunteer citizen science program called Florida Horseshoe Crab Watch was founded in 2015 to survey and tag breeding horseshoe crabs.
 This program is a partnership between the Florida Fish and Wildlife Research Institute, UF/IFAS Extension, UF Biology, and Florida Sea Grant.
 It teaches citizen scientists to collect scientifically accurate information about horseshoe crabs to understand their biology, ecology, and population trends.
-The data collected by this citizen science effort are used to assist managers in estimating population trends using stock assessment models.
+The data collected by this citizen science effort are highly accurate (Heres et al. 2021) and assist managers in estimating population trends using stock assessment models.
 In addition, these data provide valuable new information on the biology and ecology of Florida's horseshoe crabs.

 How You Can Help Horseshoe Crabs